rbartelme/rbartelme.github.io/projects.md

 ### Microbial Communities in Controlled Environment Agriculture Systems

 As a trained microbial ecologist and microbiologist, I am deeply interested in the functioning of microbial communities.
 My doctoral research concentrated on the microbiomes of recirculating aquaculture systems and aquaponics.
-Previous work in this area is detailed [here](publications.html).
-This is an ongoing interest, and I am actively seeking funding to further this research.
+Previous work in this area is detailed [here](https://scholar.google.com/citations?user=zkKcdmcAAAAJ&hl=en).

 ---